 Beyond the Museum: Exhibiting Culture Today

-From cabinets of curiosities to today’s virtual exhibitions, students learned about the history and theory of museums in the western world in “Beyond the Museum: Exhibiting Culture Today,” an interdisciplinary museum studies class taught by Professor Joy Sperling in the spring of 2018.
+From cabinets of curiosities to today’s virtual exhibitions, students learned about the history and theory of museums in the western world in “Beyond the Museum: Exhibiting Culture Today,” an interdisciplinary museum studies class taught by Professor Joy Sperling.

 Sperling’s students examined museum functions across different societies, including private aristocratic cabinets of unusual objects such as P.T.
 Barnum’s great nineteenth-century American Museum, which held such manufactured “humbug” exhibits as the Fiji Mermaid (really a monkey torso sewed onto a fish body).

 Other subjects of discussion included the great national museums of the early nineteenth century, the vast collections of the Victorian Age, the Living Exhibits of people at World’s Fairs, at Living Museums at places such as Historic Williamsburg, and the fantasy “museums” of EPCOT Center.

 The class examined how museums might address the needs of future generations by asking: What do they collect?
 Who chooses what is worthy of being collected?
 What kinds of cultural objects does a museum collect and for whom?
 In other words, how are museum narratives constructed, and how do museums make objects “special” by selecting objects for collection and display?

 “We visited several different kinds of museums to see how every different kind of museum creates a different narrative,” said Professor Joy Sperling.
 “Each one was inspiring in its own way, even the smallest museum is significant.
 In fact, the Hunter Robbins Museum in Granville inspired one class member so much that he offered to work there.”